-Sunblocks containing zinc oxide and/or titanium dioxide are photostable, meaning they don’t change their molecular structure when exposed to UV radiation.
+Sunblocks containing zinc oxide and/or titanium dioxide are photostable, meaning they do not change their molecular structure when exposed to UV radiation.
 “Zinc oxide offers the most thorough protection, while titanium dioxide is second best,” says King.
 “Unlike chemical sunscreens, [which require you to wait 20 minutes before sun exposure so your skin can fully absorb the product], physical sunblocks work as soon as you apply them, so you don’t need to wait.”

 Unlike chemical sunscreens, physical sunblocks work as soon as you apply them, so you don’t need to wait.

 Some folks fear that sunscreen will cause a breakout or inflammation on sensitive skin, but since physical sunblocks are less likely to clog pores and irritate complexions, they are ideal for those with acne-prone or sensitive skin.
 “Avobenzones, benzophenones, oxyphenones, methoxycinnamate and para-aminobenzoic acid (PABA) are all common chemical sunscreen ingredients that can cause pimples in sensitive, acne-prone skin,” says King.
 “Plus, chemical sunscreen ingredients are absorbed into the skin while mineral physical blockers sit on top of the skin, and I think that’s one reason why the chemical ingredients are more likely to cause reactions.”
-Although zinc oxide and titanium dioxide both won’t clog pores, it’s important to look for “non-comedogenic” on the product label.
+Although zinc oxide and titanium dioxide both will not clog pores, it is important to look for “non-comedogenic” on the product label.

 Additionally, physical sunscreens are more stable than chemical ones, meaning they have a longer shelf life.
 “Expiration dates are stamped on sunscreen containers to specify the time limit for the product’s stability and efficacy,” explains King.
 “For optimal sun protection as well as texture, stability and sterility, use the sunscreen prior to the expiration date.”

 Although physical sunblocks provide more broad-spectrum UVA and UVB protection than a chemical formula, the “white cast” that they leave is always the biggest complaint.
 Once an opaque, paste-like consistency, physical sunblocks have drastically developed over the years, with manufacturers creating more cosmetically elegant formulations by micronizing the particles.
 “Micronized zinc oxide and titanium dioxide can clump together over time, so the particles are coated with dimethicone or silica to keep the ingredients stable and smooth,” says King.
-Chemical sunscreens were once king of the sunscreen shelves, but now that more brands are coming out with physical blocks that leave little white residue, the shelf-balance is starting to shift.
+Chemical sunscreens were once the king of the sunscreen shelves, but now that more brands are coming out with physical blocks that leave a little white residue, the shelf-balance is starting to shift.